rishikksh20/rishikksh20/README.md

 ### Hi there, I'm Rishikesh 👋
 Hi friends, I'm Rishikesh, an AI developer from India.
 I have a keen interest in machine learning and deep learning research, especially in a field of speech synthesis and computer vision.
 <br />
-- 🔭 I’m currently working on Speech Synthesis and End to End TTS engines.
+- 🔭 I’m currently working on Speech Synthesis and End to End Text to Speech (TTS) engines.
 - 🌱 I love to code and contribute to Open Source.
 - 💬 Ask me anything regarding my work, code and research [here](https://github.com/rishikksh20/rishikksh20/issues).
 - 📫 How to reach me:  rishikksh20@gmail.com